osoblanco/Query-Answering-In-Knowledge-Space/README.md

 ```

-All of the input parametrsoptions can be found in both the code documentation or simply by using `-help` in the command line.
+All of the input parameters and options can be found in both the code documentation or simply by using `-help` in the command line.

 ## Optimization and Benchmarks